-Liverpool Today is a new media website based on past and present districts of Liverpool.
+Liverpool Today is an up and coming media website based on past and present districts of Liverpool.

-You can view our Website at a glance, this page is the portal for the main services that we link to, and you will find news, weather and local services linked from here.
-There are maps displayed to help you get around as a visitor, and more importantly, a Local District and Districts Today menu system which will offer both the history of our area, and also a current 'what's on' in the way of each area and its latest news.
+You can view our Website at a glance.
+This page is the portal for the main services that we link to, and you will find news, weather and local services linked from here.
+There are maps displayed to help you get around as a visitor, and more importantly, a Local District and Districts Today menu system which will offer both the history of our area.
+Also a current 'what's on' in the way of each area and its latest news.
 There is something for everyone here and we hope you enjoy your stay!

 Liverpool is a city of diversity and it boasts the most Georgian buildings in the UK, Europe's oldest Chinatown, a number of striking Victorian buildings and plenty of world-class attractions.
 The historical Albert Dock was restored in the 1980s and is now one of the city's most popular attractions, housing chic restaurants, bars, shops and museums, including the Merseyside Maritime Museum and the Tate Liverpool.
 The city boasts two world-class football clubs, Liverpool and Everton, and fans can explore the grounds of their favourite teams.